junxit/us-congress-bills-111/bill.md

 ## § 17.
 International cooperation and assistance program

-- **(a)** *International cooperation and assistance program* The Secretary of Commerce, acting through the National Marine Fisheries Service may establish an international cooperation and assistance program, including grants, to provide assistance for international fishing capacity building efforts.
+- **(a)** *International cooperation and assistance program* The Secretary of Commerce, acting through the National Marine Fisheries Service, may establish an international cooperation and assistance program, including grants, to provide assistance for sustainable fishery management capacity building efforts.
 - **(b)** *Authorized activities* In carrying out the program, the Secretary may—
   - **(1)** provide funding and technical expertise to other nations to assist them in addressing illegal, unreported, or unregulated fishing activities;
   - **(2)** provide funding and technical expertise to other nations to assist them in reducing the loss and environmental impacts of derelict fishing gear, reducing the bycatch of living marine resources, and promoting international marine resource conservation;
   - **(3)** provide funding, technical expertise, and training to other nations to aid them in building capacity for enhanced fisheries management, fisheries monitoring, catch and trade tracking activities, enforcement, and international marine resource conservation;
-  - **(4)** establish partnerships with other Federal agencies, as appropriate, to ensure that fisheries development assistance to other nations is directed toward projects that promote sustainable fisheries; and
+  - **(4)** establish partnerships with other Federal agencies or non-governmental organizations, as appropriate, to ensure that fisheries development assistance to other nations is directed toward projects that promote sustainable fisheries; and
   - **(5)** conduct outreach and education efforts in order to promote public and private sector awareness of international fisheries sustainability issues, including the need to combat illegal, unreported, or unregulated fishing activity and to promote international marine resource conservation.
 - **(c)** *Guidelines* The Secretary may establish guidelines necessary to implement the program.
 - **(d)** *Authorization of appropriations* There is authorized to be appropriated to the Secretary $5,000,000 for each of fiscal years 2010 through 2015 to carry out this section.